qfoldit/Protein-Design-MCP/README.md

 }
 ```

-Your LLM will see all 19 of those tools through the two servers and call whichever is appropriate (add a third server entry pointing at a zairachem conda env's Python for the remaining 2 ZairaChem tools, following the same pattern).
+Your LLM will see all 20 of those tools through the two servers (includes `predict_structure_quantum_walk`, which needs no extra dependency) and call whichever is appropriate (add a third server entry pointing at a zairachem conda env's Python for the 3 ZairaChem tools, and a fourth pointing at a quantum venv for `predict_peptide_quantum_vqe`, following the same pattern -- see `claude_desktop_config.json` in the repo root for a complete 4-server example).

 ## Optional Tools: ZairaChem (bioactivity/QSAR prediction)

-`predict_bioactivity` and `train_qsar_model` wrap [ZairaChem](https://github.com/ersilia-os/zaira-chem), a published open-source AutoML QSAR/QSPR pipeline from the Ersilia Open Source Initiative (Turon, Hlozek, Woodland et al., "First fully-automated AI/ML virtual screening cascade implemented at a drug discovery centre in Africa," *Nature Communications* 14, 5736, 2023).
-ZairaChem was co-developed with and validated at the [H3D Centre](https://h3d.uct.ac.za/) (University of Cape Town) -- pretrained models from that malaria/tuberculosis screening cascade are published separately at [ersilia-os/h3d-screening-cascade-models](https://github.com/ersilia-os/h3d-screening-cascade-models) and can be used directly with `predict_bioactivity` with no retraining needed.
+`predict_bioactivity`, `train_qsar_model`, and `predict_admet_profile` wrap [ZairaChem](https://github.com/ersilia-os/zaira-chem), a published open-source AutoML QSAR/QSPR pipeline from the Ersilia Open Source Initiative (Turon, Hlozek, Woodland et al., "First fully-automated AI/ML virtual screening cascade implemented at a drug discovery centre in Africa," *Nature Communications* 14, 5736, 2023).
+ZairaChem was co-developed with and validated at the [H3D Centre](https://h3d.uct.ac.za/) (University of Cape Town) -- pretrained models from that malaria/tuberculosis screening cascade are published separately at [ersilia-os/h3d-screening-cascade-models](https://github.com/ersilia-os/h3d-screening-cascade-models) and can be used directly with `predict_bioactivity`/`predict_admet_profile` with no retraining needed.

 **Not included in the Docker image** for the same class of reason as PyRosetta/Boltz-2: ZairaChem is a heavy, conda-orchestrated, multi-environment AutoML stack (it also depends on the separately-installed Ersilia Model Hub CLI for descriptor calculation, which itself needs Docker or Singularity for most descriptor models) -- not something that fits cleanly into a single pip extra or a shared container alongside RFdiffusion's pinned torch stack.